 International Exchange Center

-Director of International Exchange Center
+Director of the International Exchange Center

-Professor
+Professor Akiyoshi Nishiyama

 The International Exchange Center at Kyoritsu Women’s University (IEC) offers various services for international students.
 First of all, we offer pre-enrollment education for international students providing information that’s necessary prior to enrollment.
 This helps you to prepare easily and effectively, and you can start your student life smoothly after enrollment.
 We also offer residence card renewal support, and we help you complete this procedure.
 We also arrange social gatherings and welcome parties where you can interact with other international students and Japanese students who are interested in international exchange (and you!).
 Along with this, we have a regular Japanese talk room where you can learn Japanese while having fun chatting with other international students and Japanese students.
 There are also English, French, and Chinese talk rooms, and you’re welcome to join those as well.
 Staff and faculty members are always on-site in the IEC in the Learning Commons on the 5th floor of Kyoritsu’s Building 2.
 In the Learning Commons, next to IEC, is a space where students can study freely, making it a gathering place for international students and students hoping to study abroad.
 For consultation and information on matters concerning study and living arrangements as an international student at KWU, just ask.
 We're here to help.